 While the individual names in this basket of stocks had a wide range of performance, they unanimously fell.
 Not a single instrument was able to hold up this portfolio, and during the panic selling in the fall of 2008, they all fell by 20% or more in a very short period of time.

 In those times of panicked market crashes, all stocks tend to participate.
-As such, the correlation of all stocks approaches 1, or fully correlated.
+The correlation of all stocks approaches 1, or fully correlated.
 And in the wrong direction!
 The risk protection we seek in diversification then disappears during such times, and our overall portfolio can exhibit dramatic volatility.

 In the meantime…